doocs/leetcode/solution/0300-0399/0381.Insert Delete GetRandom O(1) - Duplicates allowed/README_EN.md

 	<li><code>RandomizedCollection()</code> Initializes the empty <code>RandomizedCollection</code> object.</li>
 	<li><code>bool insert(int val)</code> Inserts an item <code>val</code> into the multiset, even if the item is already present.
 Returns <code>true</code> if the item is not present, <code>false</code> otherwise.</li>
 	<li><code>bool remove(int val)</code> Removes an item <code>val</code> from the multiset if present.
 Returns <code>true</code> if the item is present, <code>false</code> otherwise.
 Note that if <code>val</code> has multiple occurrences in the multiset, we only remove one of them.</li>
 	<li><code>int getRandom()</code> Returns a random element from the current multiset of elements.
-The probability of each element being returned is <strong>linearly related</strong> to the number of same values the multiset contains.</li>
+The probability of each element being returned is <strong>linearly related</strong> to the number of the same values the multiset contains.</li>
 </ul>

 <p>You must implement the functions of the class such that each function works on <strong>average</strong> <code>O(1)</code> time complexity.</p>